RichardRosea/RichardRosea.github.io/_posts/2021-01-25-single-neuron-perceptron.markdown

 layout: post
 read_time: true
 show_date: true
-title:  Single Neuron Perceptron
+title:  Welcome
-date:   2021-01-25 13:32:20 -0600
+date:   2022-10-25 13:32:20 -0600
-description: Single neuron perceptron that classifies elements learning quite quickly.
+description: Working on this
 img: posts/20210125/Perceptron.jpg
-tags: [machine learning, coding, neural networks]
+tags: [no, no and no]
-author: Armando Maynez
+author: Richard Rosea
-github:  amaynez/Perceptron/
+github: richardrosea
 mathjax: yes
 ---
-As an entry point to learning python and getting into Machine Learning, I decided to code from scratch the Hello World! of the field, a single neuron perceptron.
+Lets see how this is working.

-## What is a perceptron?
+## Who is Richard Rosea?

-A perceptron is the basic building block of a neural network, it can be compared to a neuron, And its conception is what detonated the vast field of Artificial Intelligence nowadays.
+Rich is the oldest of 7 children.

-Back in the late 1950's, a young [Frank Rosenblatt](https://en.wikipedia.org/wiki/Frank_Rosenblatt) devised a very simple algorithm as a foundation to construct a machine that could learn to perform different tasks.
+Back in the late 1950's, a young Richard Rosea devised a very simple algorithm as a foundation to construct a machine that could learn to perform different tasks.

 In its essence, a perceptron is nothing more than a collection of values and rules for passing information through them, but in its simplicity lies its power.